Skip to ContentSkip to Navigation

 Award for Staff: Sharoll Williams-Love

 Sharoll Williams LoveMs.
 Sharoll Williams-Love hails from Boston MA, where she first began working with youth and young adults.
 She earned a BA from Emmanuel College and MA in Museum Studies from Morgan State University.
 Her passion lies in learning and understanding history and how it shapes our world; she adds, "I have a desire to lead students to the faces and places of history makers.
 What encourages me is envisioning better tomorrows represented by the young adults that attend this institution."
 Love directs the Soar2Success Program, which helps students of color succeed in their studies and in college life.
 Ms. Love organizes a variety of engaging and impactful diversity programs for the campus and wider community.
-Ms. Love has also served on the Hosanna School Museum Board of Directors for over fifteen years and has been at HCC for over 18 years bringing a wealth of knowledge in regards to Diversity issues and African American History to our community.
+Ms. Love has also served on the Hosanna School Museum Board of Directors for over fifteen years and has been at Harford for more than 18 years bringing a wealth of knowledge in regard to diversity issues and African American history to our community.
 Sharoll Williams-Love was nominated by many colleagues for this award.
 Here is what one nominator said about her: “Sharoll has worked to advance diversity and promote equity and inclusion through the Rites of Passage and Soar 2 Success programs.
 Before conversations about diversity, equity, and inclusion were widely discussed in Harford County, Sharoll facilitated conversations on campus and sponsored events to further the discussion.
 As a result, the campus community and the citizens of Harford County benefit from Sharoll's work.”

 Award for Faculty: Nena Craven

 Nena CravenNena Craven is an Assistant Professor of Sociology and previously served as the Department Coordinator for Behavioral and Social Sciences.
-She serves on the DICE and Safe Zone Committees and is a faculty advisor to the HCC student Rainbow Alliance.
+She serves on the DICE and Safe Zone Committees and is a faculty advisor to the College's student Rainbow Alliance.
 Here is what one nominator said about Nena: “This semester, Nena was sent a notification that she would have a student in her course who was deaf.
 Nena did her own research on deaf culture, reached out to OA for more resources, and reached out to the student.
 Nena made changes to her syllabus to create a more inclusive culture for all students.
 She reached out the interpreting agency we work with and the interpreter prior to class to make sure everyone was on the same page and ask for any suggestions on how she could make her class more inclusive.
 Nena advocated for her student throughout the semester connecting them with clubs on campus as well as other resources.
 In many conversations with students on campus, I have heard that Nena's classroom is a safe place and that at the beginning of class she checks in with all of her students to see where they are at (mentally, emotionally, etc.).
 Nena is also the advisor to the Rainbow Alliance.
 Nena has been a strong advocate of students with disabilities consistently, not just this semester, and helps connect students who disclose their disability to the appropriate resources.
-I appreciate Nena in all efforts and support that she provides to the students at HCC.
+I appreciate Nena in all efforts and support that she provides to the students at Harford Community College.

 Award for Community: Dr. Iris Barnes

 Iris BarnesDr.
-Barnes is an award-winning historian, educator, and museum professional, with more than twenty years of experience.
+Iris Barnes is an award-winning historian, educator, and museum professional, with more than twenty years of experience.
 Her scholarship interests range from Civil War to Civil Rights with a particular focus on the tenacity and resilience of African Americans who survived and thrived against the odds.
 In her words, "I am particularly engaged with the current movement to reveal the voices of people of color in new interpretations of mainstream narratives.
 This approach towards a more inclusive American history discourse demonstrates the agency and humanity of extraordinary people."
-Among her many contributions, Dr. Barnes has been the Executive Director of Hosanna School Museum from 2012 – present.
+Among her many contributions, Dr. Barnes has been the Executive Director of Hosanna School Museum from 2012–present.
 She is the chair of The Harford County Committee of the MD Lynching Memorial Project tasked with working to advance the cause of racial reconciliation in our state through research, documentation and advocacy.
 She is the Associate Director of the Lillie Carroll Jackson Civil Rights Museum and serves on the Harford County Historic Preservation Commission